Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 > Traceability offline mode
 ```

 * Answer ALL questions when prompted (environment / team / connectivity with Gateway) to correctly configure the agent.
 By Default, the API Gateway and API Manager passwords are stored in cleartext in a configuration file in the agent installation folder.
-To secure your passwords, see [Administer API Manager Agent Security](/docs/connect_manage_environ/connect_api_manager/agent-security-api-manager/).
+To secure your passwords, see [Administer Agent Security](/docs/connect_manage_environ/connected_agent_common_reference/agent_security/).

 Step 5.
 Install the agent